-11.1.3 Site visit fee
+9.1.4 Site visit fee

-Payable for any site visit by WELL, including non-network call out, temporary disconnection, temporary energisation, check for safety, urgent after hours disconnection and reconnection, permanent disconnection and change of capacity (where the capacity change can be completed by changing fuse size within the existing fuse holder).
+Payable for any site visit by WELL, including non-network call out, temporary disconnection, temporary energisation, check for safety, urgent after hours disconnection and reconnection).
 Work in excess of this will be charged directly to the consumer on a time and materials basis at market rates.

-11.1.4 Permanent disconnection fee
+9.1.5 Permanent disconnection/decommission fee

-Payable for permanent disconnections carried out by WELL.
+Payable for permanent disconnections/decommissions carried out by WELL.
 Any additional site visits required by WELL with regard to a permanent disconnection, for example where a site is not ready, will incur a site visit fee.
 Work in excess of standard network disconnection will be charged directly to the Traders on a time and materials basis at market rates.

-11.1.5 General administration fee
+9.1.6 General administration fee